robch/book-of-ai/docs/openai-chat/openai-chat-streaming-java/sample-overview.md

     options.getMessages().add(new ChatRequestUserMessage(userPrompt));
 ```

-**STEP 3**: Send the chat message history to the streaming OpenAI Chat API and process each update:
+**STEP 3**: Send the chat message history to the streaming OpenAI Chat API and process each update.

 ``` java title="OpenAIChatCompletionsStreamingClass.java"
     StringBuilder responseContent = new StringBuilder();